ChrisWhealy/DistributedSystemNotes/Lecture 12.md

 This problem is created by the fact that `R2` is missing an event in the causal history of the request to withdraw \$50.

 ***Q:***&nbsp;&nbsp; Why did `C2` makes its request against `R2` instead of `R1`?
 ***A:***&nbsp;&nbsp; Well, in distributed systems, it is often the case that the client has no control over which replica serves its request.
-Having said that, some distributed systems maintain consistency by forcing a client's requests to be served by the same replica - however, decisions like this are taken by the distributed system and lie beyond the control of the client.
+Having said that, some distributed systems maintain consistency by forcing a client's requests to be served by the same replica.
+However, decisions like this are taken by the distributed system and lie beyond the control of the client.

 ### Hierarchy of Consistency Guarantees